pooltogether/uniform-random-number/README.md

 | 4 | 0 |
 | 5 | 1 |

-We noticed that 0 and 1 are overrepresented.
-This is modulo bias, and when making *fair* selection algorithms it will not do.
+Notice that 0 and 1 are overrepresented.
+This is modulo bias, and is problematic when making *fair* selection algorithms.

 This library mitigates modulo bias using an algorithm described in [this article](https://medium.com/hownetworks/dont-waste-cycles-with-modulo-bias-35b6fdafcf94).